 There’s no doubt that San Andrés de Teixido is a fascinating place but next time I’ll come back at festival time when there’s safety in numbers.

-What an amazing place and a stunning location though!
+What an amazing place and a stunning location – a hidden treasure.

 Meanwhile I’m off to muse about my afterlife as a Peregrine Falcon flying high over the Galician hills without a care in the world…

-Tammy’s Top Tips – San Andres de Teixido
+Tammy’s Top Travel Tips – San Andres de Teixido

 San Andrés de Teixido is located on the northern coast of Galicia in northern Spain about 30 minutes drive from the picturesque town of Cedeira.